prezi/django-configglue/doc/walkthrough.rst

     $ python manage.py settings --validate
     Error: Settings did not validate againt schema.

-    Sections in configuration do not match schema: dajngo, __main__
+    Sections in configuration are missing from schema: dajngo

 it will be noted that the *dajngo* section is not valid according to the schema used.

-.. note:: __main__ should not be listed as an invalid section.
-    This is a bug and has already been reported as such.